 Promote our mission to significantly decrease the incidence of homelessness throughout King County, using equity and social justice principles.

-Promote equitable access and service provision with an intersectional and anti-racist approach, serving those who are the most vulnerable to the experience of homelessness in our community, including but not limited to: the BIPOC community, the LGBTQ community, people living with disabilities, people exiting the foster care system, the aging, people with carceral system involvement, people living with behavioral health conditions and substance use disorders, and all immigrant and refugee communities.
+Promote equitable access and service provision with an intersectional and anti-racist approach, serving those who are vulnerable to the experience of homelessness in our community, including but not limited to: the BIPOC community, the trans community, the LGBTQIA2S+ community, people living with disabilities, people exiting the foster care system, the aging, people with carceral system involvement, people living with behavioral health conditions and substance use disorders, and all immigrant and refugee communities.

 Maximize our community response to homelessness while aiming to maintain as much HUD Continuum of Care Program funding in our CoC as possible.

-Promote human-centered practices and partnerships with a Housing First approach instead of further displacement or the criminalization of our unhoused neighbors.
+Promote human-centered practices and partnerships with a Housing First and Harm Reduction approach instead of further displacement or the criminalization of our unhoused neighbors.

 Prioritize projects that: